torproject/tor/doc/HACKING/ReleasingTor.md

 === III.
 Making the source release.

-1. In `maint-0.?.x`, bump the version number in `configure.ac` and run `scripts/maint/updateVersions.pl` to update version numbers in other places, and commit.
+1. In `maint-0.?.x`, bump the version number in `configure.ac` and run `perl scripts/maint/updateVersions.pl` to update version numbers in other places, and commit.
 Then merge `maint-0.?.x` into `release-0.?.x`.

    (NOTE: To bump the version number, edit `configure.ac`, and then run